NZ's Energy Research Strategy

 Taken together all of these developments paint a picture of a future where there is a significant shift away from fossil fuels along with changes in the mix of energy products New Zealand uses.
 This will directly impact upon our our coal, gas and oil industries including our exports, but again these will be problems we share internationally.
 However we do have the challenge of finding other uses for our coal, oil and gas reserves.

 The residential sector is an important direct energy user.
 Within that keeping warm and dry is major concern particularly for the less well off.
 This is made more difficult because most are renters and New Zealand's historic home construction standards have not been strong on energy performance.
 Changes in the electricity system could also impact adversely on them.
 Ensuring warm and dry homes are affordable remains a challenge.

 Finally there is an on-going need to monitor and asses the energy sector's performance, not least because of the uncertainty in what we face.

-These then are the key broad issues our energy research strategy needs to address.
-We welcome feedback on the issues raised here.
+These then are the key broad issues our energy research needs to address.
+We welcome feedback on the issues raised here and in the Strategy.